youngzhou1999/readinglist/README.md

 anywhere:

-1. random encoder: many paper but this is interesting for suing entropy as exploration(usually in prediction based exploration).
+1. random encoder: many papers but this is interesting for suing entropy as exploration(usually in prediction based exploration).
-2. k-nearest neighbor: many papers illustrated in this paper(let to be further reading).
+2. k-nearest neighbor: many papers illustrated in this paper(let it be further reading).

 #### Anything to further read